Analyzing Open Government Data with duckplyr

 We wrap the previous statements as a common-table-expression expanded_cleaned_data, and we can then compute the actual aggregation using DuckDB

-SELECT sex_, sum(count_) group_count
+SELECT sex_, sum(count_) AS group_count

 FROM expanded_cleaned_data